nextcloud/documentation/user_manual/webinterface.rst

 Navigating the main user interface
 ----------------------------------

 By default, the Nextcloud Web interface opens to your Dashboard or Files page.
-You can add, remove, and share files, and make changes based on the access privileges set by you (if you are administering the server) or by your server administrator.
+In Files you can add, remove, and share files, and make changes based on the access privileges set by you (if you are administering the server) or by your server administrator.